bill954/docker-DOS-games/README.md

 Optional objectives (we're not doing these but just in case we have that much time'):
 - Add other interesting games (prince of persia maybe)
 - Make the docker-compose able to run in Azure Container Instances.

+# Instructions:
+- Clone or download this repository to your PC.
+- Install docker and docker-compose (here you have the official instructions for that: https://docs.docker.com)
+- Open a Terminal in this directory (docker-project) and run:
+'''
+$: docker-compose up
+'''
+- This will download some files, build images for the containers, and get them all running.
+This could take a while the first time, depending on what docker images you already have or not in your computer and your internet speed.
+Next times it will be just a few seconds.

+- To stop it all, open another Terminal in this same directory and run:
+'''
+$: docker-compose down
+'''